The Ninth Commandment (1997)

-"Where there is no wood, the fire goes out; and where there is no talebearer, strife ceases." (verse 20)
+"Where there is no wood, the fire goes out; and where there is no talebearer, strife ceases."
+(Proverbs 26:20)

 Talebearing usually involves slander, and slander feeds contention the same way wood feeds a fire.
 A slanderer uses falsehood to defame a reputation, which engenders conflict.

-"The words of a talebearer are like tasty trifles, and they go down into the inmost body." (verse 22)
+"The words of a talebearer are like tasty trifles, and they go down into the inmost body."
+(Proverbs 26:22)

 Human nature greedily swallows gossip.
 God warns here that gossip is never superficial but that we thoroughly assimilate it to become part of us.
 Lies about others die hard because in our vanity we are so eager to elevate ourselves while mentally putting down another.